pcshowme/Grounding/Grounding-NeuroIndex-Integration.md

 # BLUF (Bottom Line Up Front)
 The `Grounding` and `NeuroIndex` repositories are designed to work both independently and together to support creative project management, structured memory, and rapid recall for the pcSHOWme ecosystem. `Grounding` provides project context, documentation, and workflow, while `NeuroIndex` acts as a dynamic, JSON-based second brain for ideas, references, and brand management.
 Their integration enables seamless creative expansion, project tracking, and knowledge recall.

+> **Note:** It is critical for onboarding and ongoing workflow that `Grounding` and `NeuroIndex` remain integrated and mutually beneficial.
+Updates in one should be reflected in the other to maintain a robust, AI-augmented creative system.

 ---

 # Outline